HBS-HBX/django-elastic-migrations/README.md

                 text="a little sample text").to_dict(include_meta=True)]
    ```

+6. Add your new index to DJANGO_ELASTIC_MIGRATIONS_INDEXES in settings/common.py

-6. Run `./manage.py es_list` to see the index as available:
+7. Run `./manage.py es_list` to see the index as available:
     ```
     ./manage.py es_list